March 12, 2026 (3mo ago)

 }

-This same code works against AWS S3, MinIO, Cloudflare R2, and any S3-compatible backend.
-The protocol is the same.
+This same code works against AWS S3, MinIO, Cloudflare R2, and Temps.
 Only the endpoint changes.

-For browser-based multipart uploads, you can generate presigned URLs for each part individually.
-Libraries like @uppy/aws-s3-multipart handle the complexity of splitting, parallel uploading, and resuming failed parts.
+For browser-based multipart uploads, libraries like @uppy/aws-s3-multipart handle splitting, parallel uploading, and resuming failed parts across any S3-compatible backend.

 Serving files directly from your storage backend works for low traffic.
-Once you're handling thousands of requests per second, you need a CDN.
-According to Cloudflare's radar report, CDN-cached content loads 4-8x faster than origin-fetched content for global audiences.
+Once you're handling thousands of requests per second, a CDN adds a critical caching layer.

 ↑ |